Campusoft/knowledge_base/analytics/powerbi/DAX.md

 Dim_Calendar DAX =
 ADDCOLUMNS (
 	CALENDAR ( DATE( YEAR ( MIN ( fuenteDatos[Date] )), 01, 01), DATE( YEAR( MAX( fuenteDatos[Date] ) ), 12, 31 ) )
+	, "Month Number", MONTH ( [Date] )
+    , "YEAR", YEAR(  [Date] )
 )
 ```

 ## Time Intelligence

+The date dimension that is acceptable by time intelligence functions of DAX should;

+- have one record per day
+- start from the minimum date in the date field or before that, and ends at the maximum date in the date field or later than that.
+- have no date missing (if there are no sales in the 1st of January, still that date should be in this table.
+This is one of the reasons why you do need to have a separate date table)

 In order to use any time intelligence calculation, you need a well-formed date table.
 https://learn.microsoft.com/es-es/dax/sameperiodlastyear-function-dax#remarks